binkley/homebrewery-files/witch.md

 - **Locate Animals or Plants** <br>
   Close your eyes, touch the earth, and the land itself tells you where a beast roams or a plant grows.

+- **Pass without Trace** <br>
+  A veil of shadows cloaks your allies.
+  Witches slip unseen across hedges and hollow ways.

 - **Rope Trick** <br>
   A hidden treehouse without a tree.
   A Witch can do surprising things with a bit of strong string.